Michigan Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Michigan and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 1754 Alzheimer's care facilities available in Michigan.
-These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
-The facilities can be either stand-alone memory care units, or part of larger Alzheimer's care communities.
-Michigan memory care facilities cost on average $57,300 per year.
+These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
+The facilities can be either stand-alone Alzheimer's care units, or part of larger dementia care communities.
+Michigan Alzheimer's care facilities cost on average $57,300 per year.
 Dementia care in Michigan can range in cost from $33,600 all the way to $97,416 yearly.
 The 5 most affordable cities in Michigan for memory care are: Detroit at $47,784 per year, Calumet at $49,980 per year, Mount Pleasant at $50,052 per year, Clare at $51,252 per year and Bay City at $51,588 per year.
 The 3 most affordable counties in Michigan when it comes to Alzheimer's and dementia care are Isabella county with costs of $49,836 per year, Houghton county that has average annual costs of $50,016 and Clare county that carries an average cost of $51,144 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Michigan: